aungjcs/bring-me-there/README.md

  - Prepare your tasks on setting
  - Go to the page which you want to run automation on
  - Then click the run button of extension
+ - Run by shortcut such `option+z` or `alt+z`.
+[More Info](https://craig.is/killing/mice)
+  - We do not handle shortcut for all domain.
+    You have to register each domain in `Shortcuts available domains` first.

 ## Supported functions